-Hallux Limitus (Stiff Big Toe Joint) Doctors St. Louis, MO
+Hallux Limitus (Stiff Big Toe Joint) Treatment St. Louis, MO

 Stiffness of the big toe joint is termed Hallux Limitus.
 Hallux is the medical term for the big toe.
 When the big toe possesses no motion, it is termed Hallux Rigidus.
 To confuse the topic, the big toe joint may appear to have normal motion, but this motion can be limited when weight is on the foot and during the normal gait cycle.
 This is termed functional Hallux limitus, because it occurs during the normal functioning of the foot while walking.
 As with many conditions that affect the foot, functional conditions progress to structural deformities.
 As the condition progresses, a degenerative type of arthritis develops in the big toe joint.

 Diagnosis of Hallux Limitus

 The most common cause of Hallux limitus is an abnormal alignment of the long bone behind the big toe joint called the first metatarsal bone.
 In this condition, the first metatarsal bone is elevated relative to the other metatarsal bones that lie behind the other toes.
 When this is the case, the big toe joint cannot move smoothly and jamming occurs at the joint.
 A variety of symptoms can begin to occur.
 One common problem that occurs is pain in the bottom of the big toe where a central callous can develop.
 The pain and callous develop because the big toe does not bend upward enough as the bottom of the toe is jammed into the ground.
 People who have diabetes must watch this area carefully because the pressure can cause the development of an ulceration that can become infected.